 d) Soil solution is a complex solution containing many types of nutrients.

-5. Which of the following observations would most effectively indicate an enhancement in soil microbial activity?
+5. Which observation most effectively indicates an enhancement in soil microbial activity?

 a) Significant decrease in soil pH